Defmoves/its-a-god-awful-small-affair/README.md

 It would be interesting to see how many generations (on average) it would take before the perfect Uber bot starts to trend.
 One that moves directly from 0,0 to 50,50.

-Naturally all the arbitrary parameters above could be tweaked for comparison.
+Naturally all the arbitrary parameters could be tweaked for comparison.
 One could introduce new scents to act as waypoints or food, add random mutations per generation, even predators, or simply enhance the health calculation.
 The list is as long and varied as life itself.
 Perhaps even more so, one could "breed" bots with 3 parents, or 50.
 You know, just to make sure we ourselves are on the right track...